siddsabata/codedeck/README.md

 ## 🎯 Overview

-CodeDeck transforms your LeetCode practice into an organized, trackable experience.
-Instead of losing track of problems you've worked on, CodeDeck lets you:
+codedeck transforms your LeetCode practice into an organized, trackable experience.
+Instead of losing track of problems you've worked on, codedeck lets you:

 - **Organize problems as flashcards** with descriptions, tricks, and personal notes
 - **Track your coding attempts** with automatic Git integration